terminator0x/contracts/test/README.md

 To run the tests, make sure you install the latest version of [node.js](https://nodejs.org/en/ and [yarn](https://yarnpkg.com/getting-started/install)

-Then install the required node dependencies i.e. `yarn install` and then finally run the tests via the command `yarn test`
+Then install the required node dependencies i.e. `yarn install` and then finally run the tests via the command

+Finally run the tests as follows:

+1. To run all tests, run the command `yarn test`
-If you want to run a specific test, you can also do so by specifying the path to the test i.e. `yarn test 1_deploymwnt.js`
+2. To run a specific test, run a test command specifying the path to the test i.e. `yarn test 1_deployment.js`
+3. You can also check for test coverage via the command `yarn coverage`

 ### Test Setup